 Utilise social media networks such as LinkedIn to highlight your expertise and knowledge.
 If you’re applying for a job in social media, it’s a given that you want your own profiles to represent your personality.

 “I would say for LinkedIn that just making a profile isn’t enough and you won’t get anything out of that – making sure you have relevant connections and activity can prove that you’re actually as interested in that industry as you say you are.
 This also shows that you’re proactive in keeping up to date with what’s going on in the industry and what others think of these changes so that you understand the importance of opinions because there’s no right or wrong or time limit in digital marketing.”

-Whilst these tips make for a good start on your job hunting journey, there are lots of different things you can be doing to stand out in such a competitive and creative industry.
-Think outside the box when it comes to sending in your application, sometimes a CV and cover letter isn’t enough on its own.
+While these tips make for a good start on your job hunting journey, there are lots of different things you can be doing to stand out in such a competitive and creative industry.
+Think outside the box when it comes to sending in your application, as sometimes a CV and cover letter isn’t enough on their own.
 As someone who wants to work in Digital Marketing, use that creative spark to get yourself noticed.